guptashraddha2016/Face-Recognition-Using-Haar-Cascade/README.md

 # Face-Recognition-Using-Haar-Cascade
-  Crate a bounding box around the face .
+ Detect face and Crate a bounding box around the face .